whitecollaralgos/Algoways/docs/Analyzer.md

-# OpenAlgo API Analyzer
+# AlgoWays API Analyzer

-The API Analyzer is a powerful feature in OpenAlgo that helps both traders and developers test, validate, and monitor their trading integrations in real-time.
+The API Analyzer is a powerful feature in AlgoWays that helps both traders and developers test, validate, and monitor their trading integrations in real-time.

 ## For Traders